autocrypt/autocrypt/README.rst

 encrypted, i.e. mails can not be read by your providers or any entities which have access to your provider's data.
-Conversely, INBOME concedes that the first mails (and mails exchanged with people who are not also using INBOME clients) may not be encrypted which is consistent with Opportunistic Security perspectives.
+Conversely, INBOME concedes that the first mails (and mails exchanged with people who are not also using an INBOME-supporting MUA) may not be encrypted.
+This is consistent with Opportunistic Security perspectives.

 Basic protocol flow
 ---------------------------------